 The Silky, as they’re often called, is an elegant little dog with a beautiful, silky—hopefully that wasn’t a surprise—coat of tan and blue.

 Beneath that delicate-looking exterior, however, is a big, bold spirit.
 People unfamiliar with the breed are often surprised to see the small Silky Terrier warn off intruders, romp with large dogs, or keep up with their owners on a hike.

 30. Toy Fox Terrier

 The Toy Fox Terrier (TFT) was developed in the United States, making him one of only a few breeds that are truly “All American.”
-He was created from small Smooth Fox Terriers bred with several toy breeds—including Chihuahuas and Manchester Terriers—to set breed size.
-He’s a true terrier, with fire, heart and spirit to go out in the field hunting squirrel, and a true toy dog, a diminutive, loving companion who will curl up on the sofa and watch TV with his people.
+They were bred from small Smooth Fox Terriers, along with several toy breeds—including Chihuahuas and Manchester Terriers—to set breed size.

-The Yorkshire Terrier, nicknamed the Yorkie, seems quite full of himself, and why not?
-With his long silky coat and perky topknot, the Yorkshire Terrier is one of the most glamorous representatives of the dog world, sure to attract attention wherever he goes.
-Because he’s so small he often travels in style — in special dog purses toted around by his adoring owner.
+The Yorkshire Terrier, nicknamed the Yorkie, seems quite confident, and why not?
+With their silky coat and perky topknot, the Yorkshire Terrier is one of the most glamorous representatives of the dog world, sure to attract attention wherever they go.

+Which of these small apartment dog breeds is your favorite?
 Do you have a small dog not listed here who is a good apartment dog?
-Tell us about him in the Comments section!
+Then tell us about them in the comments below!